Kashalotnot/Codedex-hackathon-2024/README.md

 The Stoop Sale Website is a dynamic platform designed for the codedex-hackathon-2024.
 [ADMIN: email: bebra@gmail.com, password: 123456]

 ## Overview
 The Stoop Sale Invitation Website is deployed for hosts Stoop Sales to invite peaple, manage event details.
-It features a public page accessible to anyone interested in the event, and an admin page for hosts to perform administrative actions.
+It features a public page accessible to anyone interested in the event, and an admin page for hosts to perform administrative actions. !
+(With adding new sales, they are going in queue and appear depending on nearest date) !

 ## Features
 - **Public Page:**